 The pleasure instinct evolved through the positive brain chemistry boosts we'd have when doing something productive to carry on the genes - eating, building, exploring, having sex.

-Evolution found that reward would keep us motivated, so we would do more of the things which carry on the genes.
+Evolution decided to reward us to keep us motivated.

 The subconscious works hard to avoid pain.
 This isn't so much physical pain but emotional pain.
 It can vary for different people, but usually contains some of the following: